Water-Based Clear Floor Coating

 Dura-Kote WB Epoxy is the perfect primer for all epoxy flooring systems.
-It is a 2-component coating that can easily be applied and will shut off outgassing.
+It is a 2-component coating that can easily be applied and will shut off outgassing in concrete.

 100% Clear Epoxy Concrete Floor Sealer